-We develop artificial intelligence that enables our tactile robots to perceive, explore, manipulate and handle complex objects and environments.
+My group also develops artificial intelligence that enables our tactile robots to perceive, explore, manipulate and handle complex objects and environments.

 Neuroscience of human & animal perceptual & action

-Our group’s work is also inspired by the neuroscience and psychology of perception and action.
+My group’s work is also inspired by the neuroscience and psychology of perception and action.
 Human dexterity eclipses that of all other animals and is fundamental to human intelligence.

-Our interests span from sensory processing and decision making to models of perception and action selection.
+We research topics in the neuroscience of natural intelligence, including how animals and humans make perceptual decisions and learn from reinforcement.
+My interests span from sensory processing and decision making to models of perception and action selection.